- Gentreo

-- Basics: Gentreo is an estate planning document service that seamlessly integrates your estate into your digital life.
+• Basics: Gentreo is an all-encompassing estate planning document service that seamlessly integrates your estate into your digital life.

-- Pros: You can prepare documents in less than 30 minutes and store them safely for when you need them.
+• Pros: You can prepare documents and other information in less than 30 minutes, store them safely, and share them.

-- Cons: There are some less expensive options out there that have a lot of the same features.
-No trust version is currently available.
+• Cons: There are some less expensive options out there that have some of the same features.

-Gentreo does not list a refund policy on its site.
+Gentreo offers a full refund if requested within seven days.
 It also automatically renews in a year if you don’t cancel it.

 • 20 minutes to draft will and read explanations, plus time to review the completed documents